bambora-na/bambora-na-dotnet/README.md

 For very detailed information on the Payments API, look at the Bambora developer portal's [documentation](https://dev.na.bambora.com/docs/references/payment_SDKs/take_payments/).

 ## Nuget packages
-SDK is available as Nuget package for .NET 4.5, 4.6.1 and .NET standard 2.0
+SDK is available as Nuget package for .NET 4.5, 4.6.1 and .NET standard 2.0.

+Latest version of SDK is 2.1.0 and you can get it [here](https://www.nuget.org/packages/Bambora.NA.SDK/)

+## Version history

+New in 2.1.0
+* Merged community pull request #26 to allow TLS 1.0/1.1 so that calling application can use other services which do not support TLS 1.2
+* PaymentResponse.Approved property is made public (community pull request #17)
+* Bambora.NA.SDK.BamboraUrls.BaseUrl made public so you can change APi adderss in order to test your integration (see sample below for usage)

+New in 2.0.0
+* Updated to support TLS 1.2
+* Requires .NET 4.5 or later
+* Rebranded from Beanstream to Bambora.
+This is breaking change (all namespaces renamed from Beanstream to Bambora)

 ## Setup
 Before you begin making purchases, you need to create a Bambora API object.
 It holds your user credentials and provides access to the various APIs.